Inald/Frogger-Refactoring-2019/README.md

 ### Other refactorings
 ~~~~
-1) Added abstract moving class for direction movement of objects
+1) Abstract moving class added, for direction movement of objects
 2) Made WetTurtle extend Turtle - as "IS-A" Actor
-3) Encapsulated fields especially those used for tests
+3) Encapsulated fields - crucial for testing
 ~~~~